AIM alliance: Development

 On July 3, 1991, Apple and IBM signed a non-contractual letter of intent, proposing an alliance and outlining its long-term strategic technology goals.
 Its main goal was creating a single unifying open-standard computing platform for the whole industry, made of a new hardware design and a next-generation operating system.
+IBM and Motorola planned to have 300 engineers to codevelop chips at a joint manufacturing facility in Austin, Texas.
+Motorola planned to sell the chips to Apple or anyone else.
 IBM intended to bring the Macintosh operating system into the enterprise and Apple intended to become a prime customer for the new POWER hardware platform.

-Considering it to be critically poorly communicated and confusing to the outside world at this point, industry commentators nonetheless saw this partnership as an overall competitive force against Microsoft's monopoly and Intel's and Microsoft's duopoly.
-IBM and Motorola would have 300 engineers to codevelop chips at a joint manufacturing facility in Austin, Texas.
-Motorola would sell the chips to Apple or anyone else.
+Industry analysts considered AIM's announcement to be critically poorly communicated and confusing to the outside world, but nonetheless saw this partnership as an overall competitive force against Microsoft's monopoly and Intel's and Microsoft's duopoly.
+The urgency for the AIM alliance was heightened by Microsoft's recent formation of the competing Advanced Computing Environment (ACE), a 21-company consortium intended to establish a new industry standard based on x86 and MIPS architecture processors.
+Some analysts viewed AIM as a direct, and perhaps late, counter-alliance to the formidable ACE.
+Some viewed AIM as a bold but risky attempt to create a new "mainstream" of computing, with one expert noting the formidable challenge ahead: "Apple and IBM are going to have to be more than friends.
+They are going to have to be brothers."

 Between the three companies, more than 400 people had been involved to define a more unified corporate culture with less top-down executive decree.
 They collaborated as peers and future coworkers in creating the alliance and the basis of its ongoing future dialog which promised to "change the landscape of computing in the 90s".